ncarsner/ncarsner.github.io/content/first-post.md

-title: First Post on My Sweet New Blog
+title: First Post on GitHub Pages
 date: 2025-11-05
-author: Your Name Here
+author: Nicholas Carsner
+category: Personal
+tags: introduction, blogging, getting-started
+slug: first-post-github-pages

 # I am On My Way To Internet Fame and Fortune!

-This is my first post on my new blog.
-While not super informative it should convey my sense of excitement and eagerness to engage with you, the reader!
+My name is Nicholas, and I am thrilled to welcome you to my new blog 🚀

+This inaugural post might be short on technical details, but it's overflowing with excitement and anticipation.
+I can't wait to share my journey, ideas, and discoveries with you.
+Whether you've arrived here by chance or intention, I'm genuinely eager to connect and engage with you

+Stay tuned for more content coming your way soon.
+The adventure is just beginning! ✨